nostalgia-cnt/vibe/README.md

 ## Tasks
 Describe tasks here.
 Proposed here are 3 explicit tasks used to baseline AD and related disorders:
-- picture task
-- sentence reading task
-- video task
+- **picture task** - black and white pictures were selected to prevent color from affecting the stimulus
+- **sentence reading task** - grandfather passage is a standard passage for speech-related research and covers all the major phonemes in the English language and has been proven to work on this population.
+- **video task** - we selected a complicated video in black-and-white as a design consideration for AD and related disorders

 These tasks are elaborated upon in the demo below.

-### Picture task
--- black and white pictures were selected to prevent color from affecting the stimulus -- images licensed under creative common license using Google search

-### Sentence reading task
--- reading sentences has been shown to correlate with AD in the eyes and also in the voice -- Grandfather passage is a standard passage for speech-related research and covers all the major phonemes in the English language and has been proven to work on this population.

-### Video watch task
--- we selected a complicated video in black-and-white as a design consideration for AD and related disorders

 ## Potential confounders
 It's of note that using eye tracking features for diagnosing AD can have multiple confounders including: